-The Situation There is only one ventilator -- or liver, or hospital bed, or any other potentially life-saving resource -- at your hospital, but many people need it and are eligible for it.
+The Situation: Limited Resources There is only one ventilator -- or liver, or hospital bed, or any other potentially life-saving resource -- at your hospital, but many people need it and are eligible for it.
 You are part of a group that must decide who gets the ventilator.
 You all agree about what kinds of… Continue reading Voting on Who Gets the Ventilator

 What if the Voters Want What Voters Actually Want?
 In our first look into this topic, we used a simple model of voters and candidates to find some mixed results for Ranked Choice voting.
 It performed better than the Plurality system that dominates US elections, but it was outclassed by its systems and didn't always… Continue reading Is Ranked Choice Voting the Hero We Need?
 (Part 2)